pythonanywhere/help_pages/articles/NakedDomains.md

 [this post](//webmasters.stackexchange.com/questions/9849/how-to-forward-non-www-to-www-using-godaddy-dns-manager)
 useful.

-We've also had one user recommend
+We also have users recommend the free service from
 <http://wwwizer.com/naked-domain-redirect>.